augustinevt/remazing_code_challenge/README.md

 5. made iterative rounds of updates to make styles match the mockup

-6. ported the CSS to the stage one and reconciled some of the differences
+6. ported the CSS to stage_one and reconciled some of the differences

 7. wrote documentation